mmistakes/minimal-mistakes/_docs/05-configuration.md

 ##### Open Graph Default Image

-For documents who don't have a `header.image` assigned in their YAML Front Matter, `site.og_image` will be used as a fallback.
-Your logo, icon, or avatar are something else that is meaningful.
-Just make sure it is place in the `/images/` folder, a minimum size of 120px by 120px, and less than 1MB in file size. *The image will be cropped to a square on all platforms.*
+For pages that don't have a `header.image` assigned in their YAML Front Matter, `site.og_image` will be used as a fallback.
+Use you logo, icon, avatar or something else that is meaningful.
+Just make sure it is place in the `/images/` folder, a minimum size of 120px by 120px, and less than 1MB in file size.

 ```yaml
 og_image: "site-logo.png"